Andy Warhol filmography: Summary

 In 1967, Warhol and Morrissey began filming outdoors and in color, starting with Imitation of Christ (1967), which was filmed in California.
 They filmed Lonesome Cowboys (1968) in Arizona and San Diego Surf (1968) in California.
 As Warhol was recovering from an assassination attempt during the summer of 1968, Morrissey made his directorial debut with Flesh (1968).

+Warhol commented on mainstream America through his art while disregarding its conservative social views.
+A number of his works filmed at the Factory featured nudity, graphic sexuality, drug use, same-sex relations, and transgender characters in much greater proportion than what was being shown in mainstream cinema.
+Warhol used footage of sexual acts between his friends in his work, such as in Blue Movie (1969).
+The film, starring Viva and Louis Waldon, was the first adult erotic film depicting explicit sex to receive a wide theatrical release in the United States.

+By 1969, Morrissey had joined forces with writer John Hallowell, who arranged for Columbia Pictures to fly Warhol and his entourage to Los Angeles to discuss a potential film contract.
+In May 1969, Variety reported that producer Michael Laughlin was financing a $100,000 Warhol film, including the purchase of the title rights to Hallowell's screenplay The Truth Game.
+According to Warhol, the film would star Candy Darling and feature cameo appearances by Leslie Caron, Clint Eastwood, Natalie Wood, and Troy Donahue.
+The project was never realized, and Warhol and Morrissey instead made Trash (1970) and Women in Revolt (1971).

-In 1969, Warhol traveled to Los Angeles to discuss a potential film contract with Columbia Pictures.
-A deal did not materialize, so Warhol and Morrissey proceeded with the films Trash (1970), Women in Revolt (1971), and Heat (1972).
-Their next film L'Amour (1972) was made in Paris followed by Andy Warhol's Frankenstein (1973) and Andy Warhol's Dracula (1974), filmed in Rome.
+In 1971, Hallowell pitched another project to Warner Bros., pairing his "rock god," John Fogerty, with "the art god" Warhol.
+The studio again flew Warhol and his entourage to Los Angeles for discussions, but the deal also fell through.
+Hallowell's story later served as the basis for Heat (1972), which was filmed in Hollywood.
+During the early 1970s, Warhol and Morrissey also began filming internationally, producing L'Amour (1972) in Paris, followed by Andy Warhol's Frankenstein (1973) and Andy Warhol's Dracula (1974), both filmed in Rome.

 Warhol's longtime partner Jed Johnson, who had worked with him and Morrissey on several films, directed his final production, Andy Warhol's Bad (1977).
 In the event that the film was a commercial success, they had planned to move to California; however, Warhol lost money and stopped producing films.

+In 1986, Warhol sought to return to filmmaking by acquiring the rights to Tama Janowitz's bestselling novel Slaves of New York, intending to produce the film adaptation.